Lega per l'Autonomia – Alleanza Lombarda: History

-The party was formed in the run-up of the 1996 general election by the merger of Alleanza Lombarda Autonomia and Lega Alpina Lumbarda.
-The former was a 1989 split from Lega Lombarda–Lega Nord led by Angela Bossi and Pierangelo Brivio (wife and husband, sister and brother-in-law to Umberto Bossi respectively), while the latter was the political vehicle of Elidio De Paoli, who had been elected in the Senate both in 1992 and 1994.

-In the 1996 election the LAL obtained 1.9% of the vote in Lombardy and none of its candidates was elected.
+The party was formed in the run-up of the 1996 Italian general election by the merger of Alleanza Lombarda Autonomia and Lega Alpina Lumbarda.
+The former was a 1989 split from the regional section Lega Lombarda of Lega Nord led by Angela Bossi and Pierangelo Brivio (wife and husband, sister and brother-in-law to Umberto Bossi respectively), while the latter was the political vehicle of Elidio De Paoli, who had been elected in the Senate of the Republic in 1992 and 1994.
+In the 1996 election, the party obtained 1.9% of the vote in Lombardy and none of its candidates was elected.

 After a row between De Paoli and the couple Bossi-Brivio, the party was disbanded until 2001, when De Paoli re-organized it from scratch.

-In the 2001 general election the party won 5.4% for the Senate in Lombardy and 0.9% nationally, as some disgruntled voters of Lega Nord and many unintended voters gave their vote to the LAL.
-De Paoli was elected senator with proportional representation, after he had won 11.5% in the constituency of Albino.
-There he stole many votes from Roberto Calderoli, deputy for Albino since 1994 and most voted Lega Nord in 1996 (51.9%), who was elected with a mere 44.2%.
+In the 2001 Italian general election, the party won 5.4% for the Senate in Lombardy, and 0.9% nationally, as some disgruntled voters of Lega Nord and many undecided voters gave their vote to the party.
+De Paoli was elected senator with proportional representation after he had won 11.5% in the constituency of Albino. where he stole many votes from Roberto Calderoli, deputy for Albino since 1994 and most voted Lega Nord in 1996 (51.9%), who was elected with 44.2%.

-In the 2006 general election the party was affiliated to The Union, the centre-left coalition led by Romano Prodi, and its 0.1% (1.6% in Lombardy) was decisive for the coalition's victory over the centre-right House of Freedoms coalition.
-Subsequently, De Paoli was appointed undersecretary in Prodi II Cabinet.
+In the 2006 Italian general election, the party was affiliated to The Union, the centre-left coalition led by Romano Prodi, and its 0.1%, as a result of a 1.6% in Lombardy, was decisive for the coalition's victory over the House of Freedoms, the centre-right coalition led by Silvio Berlusconi.
+Subsequently, De Paoli was appointed undersecretary in the second Prodi government.

-In the 2008 general election the LAL won a mere 0.8% for the Senate in Lombardy.

-In 2009 the Ministry of the Interior assigned the party's symbol to Matteo Brivio, son of Angela Bossi and Pierangelo Brivio.
+In the 2008 Italian general election, the party won 0.8% for the Senate in Lombardy.
+In 2009, the Ministry of the Interior under the third Berlusconi government assigned the party's symbol to Matteo Brivio, son of the Bossi-Brivio couple.
 Consequently, De Paoli returned to use Lega Alpina Lumbarda's symbol, with disappointing results.
-Since 2008 the LAL did not participate in any major electoral competition and Brivio joined Lega Nord.
+Since 2008, the party did not participate in any major electoral competition and Brivio joined Lega Nord.